mvs-develop/dev.bitshares.works/docs/supports_dev/elastic_search_plugin.rst

 ElasticSearch Plugin v1

-The document explains motivations, technical challenges and sample use of a new plug-in created for bitshares to store account history data into an elasticsearch database.
+The document explains motivations, technical challenges and sample use of a new plug-in created for dna to store account history data into an elasticsearch database.

 ---------